haiwera-silk-cd/magento-devdocs/guides/v2.0/cloud/reference/cloud-composer.md

 The following sections detail the specifics of {{site.data.var.ece}} composer packages, how they work, and what they do within the code base.

-For information on what files should and shouldn't be in source control, see [Project structure]({{ page.baseurl }}/cloud/project/project-start.html).
+For information on what files should and shouldn't be in source control, see [项目结构]({{ page.baseurl }}/cloud/project/project-start.html).
 We provide a `.gitignore` file to aid.

 ## Your project's Composer files
 Your project root directory contains `composer.json` and `composer.lock`.